bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 6 steps (2 pending, 4 skipped)
 ```
 Not too suprising seeing as we notify the callback of a `pending` state.
 [CucumberJS](https://github.com/cucumber/cucumber-js) enters the first step (_Given_) and is immediately returned with a pending notification.
 As such, it doesn't bother with entering any subsequent steps and marks them as skipped.

+_Note: It is too much to get into a discussion about [client-side modules and AMD vs CommonJS](http://addyosmani.com/writing-modular-js/).
+For the purposes of this example I will be using CommonJS, as I my current interests lie in utilizing [Browserify](https://github.com/substack/node-browserify) for client-side development.
+For a long time, I was a proponent of [RequireJS](http://requirejs.org/) and AMD.
+Again, a whole other discussion :)_

 ### Given
 <hr/>